lhCheung1991/RBTree/README.md

 The above code shows the delete function of RBTree.java.
 Just pass a legal key to it.
 The System.out.println() will traverse the tree nodes in in-order, so you can observse the states of the tree.
 You can rewrite the toString() function for your own purpose.

+# Motivation

+I am interested in the working mechanism of Red Black Tree, but I found that there isn't a code writtern carefully with full comments.
+So I worte these code.
+I did full theoratical proof and pratical test.
+I commented it in some core operation.
+It is quite good a study material and I hope it is helpful for somebody.